 Replace Mouse or Switches

 There are two solutions to this problem, and we recommend the first one.
-Just replace your old PC mouse with a new one, and please check at the time of purchase whether the new PC mouse makes more clicking noise.
+Just replace your old PC mouse with a new one, and please check at purchase whether the new PC mouse makes more clicking noise.
 There will almost certainly be a PC mouse among the ten samples that makes less clicking noise when held in hand.

 The second approach is more technical.
 In this, you have to replace the old noisy mouse switch with a new mouse switch.
-Most of the mice have similar switches.
+Most of the mouse have similar switches.
 You can replace these switches with each other.
 So you just need an old broken mouse with working mouse switches.

-Hollow and Hard Surfaced PC Mouse Casing
+Hollow and Hard-Surfaced PC Mouse Casing

 Make sure that the piece of foam will not prevent the PC mouse casing from closing back again properly.
 Also, make sure that the foam is not causing the switches to keep pressed continuously after the casing is closed.
 It will resolve the noise issue.